ag-computational-bio/kubernetes-course/Kubernetes-2-Deployments.md

         - containerPort: 80
 ```

-Note: The used container exposes an internal nginx webserver.
+Note: The used container exposes an internal nginx webserver / proxy.

 - Create the deployment
 - Inspect the created pods